Stevemwa/Basic_HomeAutomation/README.md

 # Basic_HomeAutomation
-This is an embedded system to automate redundant processes in our houses like opening doors and opening curtain
+This is an embedded system to automate redundant processes in our houses like opening doors and opening curtains

 The project could include the following features: